TKomericki/Rhetos-wiki/Creating-new-WCF-Rhetos-application.md

 extensions, basic unit tests and integration tests.

-You can use its **project structure, build process and utility scripts** as a *prototype* for a new Rhetos applications.
+You can use its **project structure, build process and utility scripts** as a *prototype* for a new Rhetos apps.
 For more information, see [Readme.md](https://github.com/Rhetos/Bookstore/blob/master/Readme.md).

 ## Read next